 John L. Boccalatte

 Attorney Boccalatte is an equity partner.
 He draws on his experiences in law and business to assist his many institutional and individual clients in all areas from complex business transactions to simple real estate purchases.
 John’s commitment to achieving timely and favorable results for his clients is well known and apparent in all aspects of his practice.

 While he spends much of his professional time focused on commercial and residential real estate issues and transactions, commercial leasing agreements, formation of business organizations, business transfers and acquisitions, and landlord/tenant matters, John has also served as counsel to the Middletown Housing Authority since 1986.

 John’s commitment to his clients, community and family is evident in all aspects of his very active lifestyle that successfully marries his profession, passion for travel and varied interests with intellectual curiosity and a desire to constantly enhance his skills as a lawyer.

-John is on the Board of Directors of the Community Foundation of Middlesex County and the Chair of its Grants Committee, a past Board member of the Middlesex Community College Foundation, and a past Chair of the Long Hill Estate Authority, which oversees Middletown’s Wadsworth Mansion.
+John is on the Board of Directors of the Community Foundation of Middlesex County and the Chair of its Grants Committee and a member of the Governance Committee, a past Board member of the Middlesex Community College Foundation, and a past Chair of the Long Hill Estate Authority, which oversees Middletown’s Wadsworth Mansion.
 John also regularly serves as a Court-appointed trial referee and arbitrator in the Middlesex Judicial District.
 John is also a trained mediator.

 A life-long resident of Connecticut, Attorney Boccalatte completed his undergraduate degree at Elmira College and received his juris doctorate degree from the University of Connecticut School of Law in 1979.
 He was admitted to the Connecticut Bar that same year.
 Attorney Boccalatte is an active member of the Middlesex County and Connecticut Bar Associations.

 Susan Perrin Geenty